Why is my stone walkway mud

 Landscaping

-The answer to 'why is my stone walkway mud' is that a stone walkway can become muddy due to poor drainage, compacted soil, or excessive moisture.
-Symptoms may include standing water, soft or squishy spots, and tracking mud into your home.
+The answer to 'why is my stone walkway mud' is that a stone walkway can become muddy due to poor drainage, soil compaction, or erosion.
+Symptoms include standing water, soft or uneven surfaces, and tracked-in mud.
+Solutions may include improving drainage, adding gravel or sand, or resetting the stones.

 Step-by-Step Guide